gathuku/bash_alias/README.md

 ## Amazing Bash aliases.
-A list of aliases of commonly used bash alias
+A list of aliases of commonly used bash commands

+### Current supported
+- Git
+- Ruby on Rails
+- NPM
+- Docker

+Feel free to add more. inside 'bash_aliases' file.

 ## Installation
 ### Clone